FuzzyMainframes/Awesome-Mainframes/README.md

 ## TN3270 Terminal Emulators
 * [Vista TN3270](https://www.tombrennansoftware.com/index.html) - Tom Brennan's feature packed TN3270 emulator for Microsoft Windows and runs on Linux and Mac with WINE. *"Vista tn3270 is a Windows program designed to emulate IBM 3270 terminals connected to a host via IP link.
 Currently it is available for a free 30 day trial, and costs only $30.
 If you are looking for an emulator created with mainframe programmers in mind, then give this one a try.
 You might find some unique features unavailable even on the highest priced commercial emulators."*
 * [x3270](http://x3270.bgp.nu) - x3270 is an IBM 3270 terminal emulator for the X Window System and Windows.
 It runs on most Unix-like operating systems -- e.g., Linux, Mac OS X, Solaris and Cygwin.
-It also runs natively on Windows.
+For running natively on Windows, download and install wc3270.
 * [tn3270 for Macintosh](https://www.brown.edu/cis/tn3270/) - Free TN3270 emulator for macOS X versions prior to 10.15 (Catalina) as it requires 32-bit application support.
 * [PW3270](https://softwarepublico.gov.br/social/pw3270) ([github](https://github.com/PerryWerneck/pw3270)) - Opensource (GPL2) TN3270 emulator
 * [ZOC: SSH Client and Terminal Emulator for Windows and macOS](https://www.emtec.com/zoc/) - ZOC is a commercial, cross-platform terminal emulator with TN3270 emulation support.